DavidK0/SUTS-for-CVLMs/README.md

 * Sentence Generation: From the spatial relation metadata associated with the images made in the previous step, I use python to generate a set of true and false sentences.

 I tested CLIP's performance on this test suite, and it performed very poorly, at or worse than random guessing.

+More information about this test suite can be found at the [the wiki.](../../wiki)